Even the Arena of Verona starts again safely!

 To celebrate his 50-year career, Plácido Domingo will perform in a unique unmissable show on July 30th.
 It will be a unique opportunity to retrace his superstar career, through some of the interpretations that have made him famous all over the world.

-On August 3, the principal dancer of the Teatro alla Scala in Milan, Roberto Bolle, will go up on the stage of the millenary Arena for an evening dedicated to classical and contemporary dance.
+On 2 and 3 August the principal dancer of the Teatro alla Scala in Milan, Roberto Bolle & Friends, goes up on the stage of the millenary Arena for two evenings dedicated to classical ballet and contemporary dance (the evening of 2 August has been added after the sensational sold out of that of August 3).

 And that’s not all: the beloved German tenor Jonas Kaufmann will perform for the first time in the Arena on August 17th.